msperlin/GetBCBData/cran-comments.md

     ‘cran-comments.md’

 * This is a fix for using https in BCB data api
-* Tlso fixed execution time by removing execution of example at main function gbcbd_get_series()
+* Also fixed execution time by removing execution of example at main function gbcbd_get_series()